 Yuck!
 Piddling down with rain, leaking boots, wet, soggy socks – that time again.
-My old Alpinestars SMX-S boots finally wore out, the soles worn through and no longer waterproof.
+My old Alpinestars SMX-S boots finally wore out, the soles are worn through and no longer waterproof.
 But what boot to replace them with?
-I am usually a creature of habit and would have just ordered a similar pair of Alpinestars SMX boots again, or their Web Gore-Tex boots, however this time I was stuck.
+I am usually a creature of habit and would have just ordered a similar pair of Alpinestars SMX boots again, or the Alpinestars Web Gore-Tex boots, however this time I was stuck.
 A lack of stock, long lead times, very little in a size 11 that were waterproof (note many of the SMX models come in waterproof ‘WP’ or ‘normal’ non-waterproof versions…), and those in stock were commanding silly prices of around £200+ Hmmm.

 I needed an alternative to the Alpinestars Web Gore-Tex boots.

 So, I had a hunt around and came across these Gore-Tex TCX X-Five.4 boots for the slightly more acceptable sum of £160.
 I’ve never had TCX boots before, but have heard a few good things about them.
 I figured £160 was a good price for Gore-Tex motorcycle boots since Gore-Tex always carries a premium for the Gore-Tex guarantee.